 \section{The No-Data Algorithm}

-The No-Data Algorithm is an algorithm with two components (players): the \textbf{evaluator} and the \textbf{verifier}.\footnote{In theoretical computer science, the evaluator is typically known as the prover.
-We use this more-intuitive naming to highlight the distinction between our work (data-labelling) and others (e.g. theorem-proving).} Throughout the algorithm, for every datapoint $x \in X$, the evaluator must convince the verifier that it is able to label $x$ correctly (i.e., that it knows $f$).
+The No-Data Algorithm is an algorithm with two components, or players: the \textbf{evaluator} and the \textbf{verifier}.
+Throughout the algorithm's run, for every datapoint $x \in X$, the evaluator must convince the verifier that its choice of label for $x$ is correct (i.e., that it knows $f$).

 For this, the players run a multi-round sub-game which we refer to as the \textbf{Evaluator-Verifier} (EV) \textbf{protocol}.
-The EV protocol takes in $x$, and either succeeds or ends in failure, w.h.p., based on challenges posed by the verifier on a $x'$ similar to $x$ generated by the evaluator.
-It then returns the proposed label and the status (success or failure).
+The EV protocol takes in $x$, and either succeeds or fails, w.h.p., based on challenges posed by the verifier on a $x'$ similar to $x$ generated by the evaluator.
+The EV protocol returns the proposed label and the status (success or failure).

-The algorithm then, in case of failure, decides to flip the label with probability $\phi$.
-At the end of the loop, it aggregates the results of the EV protocol and returns the final labelling and success count.
-The final labelling depends on the choice of $\phi$, and the evaluator's trustworthiness (and hence that of said labelling) is be determined by measuring the success count.
+The No-Data Algorithm then flips the label with probability $\phi$ in case of failure.
+After observing all $X$, it returns the success count and final labelling.
+The evaluator's trustworthiness (and hence the final labelling's) is established via the average success rate.

-The full algorithm may be found in \algref{algorithm1}.
-Given that the EV protocol is a fundamental part of the No-Data Algorithm, we focus the remainder of this section to describe it, and provide a characterisation of the No-Data Algorithm (bounds, correctness, etc.) in \secref{correctness}.